How to Set Up a Custom Domain for your Knowledge Base

 Setting the domain is as easy as inputting it into the 'custom domain' field, as so:

-You'll be provided with two CNAMEs that you'll need to add to the rules of your DNS provider.
-After setting them, you can use checker tools found via search engines to verify that they're properly set.
 Sometimes you'll receive a 'timeout error', which is usually caused by your DNS provider having some time based restriction on when the CNAMEs need to be added to the DNS provider.
-If you experience this error, you can reset the attempt by momentarily entering a different name and then switching it back to the domain you wish to set.
+If you experience this error, you can attempt to validate it again with the refresh icon after the CNAMEs have been set.

 Useful Information Regarding the '.' at the End